Amanita rubrovolvata: Taxonomy

-Amanita rubrovolvata is classified in the subgenus Amanita of the genus Amanita, according to the systems proposed by Cornelis Bas (1969), and Rolf Singer (1986).
+A. rubrovolvata is classified in the subgenus Amanita of the genus Amanita, according to the systems proposed by Cornelis Bas (1969), and Rolf Singer (1986).
 It was one of 49 Amanita species included in a 1998 molecular phylogenetic analysis intended to help clarify natural groups and phylogenetic relationships within the genus.
 In the cladogram, A. rubrovolvata is on a branch next to a cluster of species including A. pantherina var. lutea, A. gemmata, A. farinosa, and A. sinensis.
 These results were comparable to those published in later phylogenetic analyses (1999, 2004, 2010) that have included A. rubrovolata as part of a larger dataset.

 The specific epithet rubrovolvata is derived from the Latin words ruber ("red"), and the adjective volvatus ("closely sheathed").
 Amanita authority Rodham E. Tulloss has suggested "red volva Amanita" as an appropriate common name.

 Description

 The cap of A. rubrovolvata is 2.0–6.5 cm wide, convex to flattened, sometimes with a slight umbo.
 They are dark red to reddish-orange, becoming a paler orange to yellowish at the margin.
 The cap surface is densely covered with red to orange to yellow, powdery to granular remnants of the volva.
-The cap margin is grooved—with the grooves extending to between 30% to 60% of the radius—and does not have partial veil remnants hanging along the cap margin.
+The cap margin is grooved—with the grooves extending to between 30% and 60% of the radius—and does not have partial veil remnants hanging along the cap margin.
 The flesh of the mushroom is white to yellow, or reddish immediately beneath the cap cuticle.
 The white gills are free from attachment to the stem and are 3 to 6 mm broad.
 The lamellulae (short gills that do not extend fully from the cap edge to the stem) are truncate, and typically range in length between 15 and 50% of the length of the gills.

 The stem is 50–100 mm by 5–10 mm thick, roughly cylindrical or slightly larger upwards, with a surface that is cream above the ring and cream to yellowish below.
 The bulb at the base of the stem is roughly spherical, and 1–2 cm wide, with its upper part covered with red, orange to yellow woolly to powdery remnants of the volva.
 The volva remains in mature specimens as a ring around the upper part of the stem bulb.
 The ring is membranous, persistent, with an upper surface that is white and a lower surface having a yellowish tinge and an edge that is red to orange.

-Amanita rubrovolvata produces a white to cream-colored spore print.
-The spores are spherical or nearly so, and typically measure 7.5–9.0 by 7.0–8.5 µm.
+A. rubrovolvata produces a white to cream-colored spore print.
+The spores are spherical or nearly so, and typically measure 7.5–9.0 by 7.0–8.5 μm.
 They are inamyloid, meaning that they will not absorb iodine stain from Melzer's reagent.
-The basidia (spore-bearing cells in the hymenium) are club-shaped, four-spored (rarely two-spored), and measure 25–44 by 10–14 µm.
-The sterigmata (slender extensions at the basidial tips that attach to the spores) are 3–4 µm long, and clamps are not found on the bases of basidia.
+The basidia (spore-bearing cells in the hymenium) are club-shaped, four-spored (rarely two-spored), and measure 25–44 by 10–14 μm.
+The sterigmata (slender extensions at the basidial tips that attach to the spores) are 3–4 μm long, and clamps are not found on the bases of basidia.